Learn more about our Book with Confidence and Travel Updates.

 Take your time over breakfast and relax as we sail into Nha Rong, the port for Ho Ch Minh City.
 Once known as Saigon, the city is Vietnam’s business and financial hub.

-Dinner is on board this evening, followed by an evening at leisure, or join our optional “Saigon by Night” tour, which features a water puppetry performance.
+Dinner is on board this evening, followed by an evening at leisure.
+Or, discover the unique art of Vietnamese water puppetry on an optional evening tour.

 Transfer from Pier to Saigon, enjoy the beautiful city at the nighttime, Then, enjoy the unique art of water puppet show, a traditional art form closely connected with the long-standing spiritual life of the Vietnamese people.
 It is performed in a pool of water with the water surface being the stage.
 A traditional Vietnamese orchestra provides background music accompaniment.
 Singers with origin in north Vietnam sing songs which tell the story being acted out by the puppets (which are carved out of wood).
 Although the authentic shows are exclusively in Vietnamese, the tales depict rural life in villages and are easy to understand.
 The shows typically last for one hour and offer a colorful way to enjoy an ancient tradition.
 Then, transfer back to cruise